- Channel (U-Shaped) Glass

 - BHN Corporation, Memphis, TN

-Schwartz/Silver Architects literally turned Bendheim’s channel glass around to deliver a striking new look using the unique material.
-The innovative channel glass rainscreen façade features approximately 40,000 sq. ft. of glass.
-Most of the flanges face outward, adding texture to the façade.
-There are 2-inch gaps between the channels, and the glass cladding sits approximately 6 inches off a layer of waterproof aluminum.
-The system creates a durable and dependable protection against wind-driven moisture.
+Schwartz/Silver Architects literally turned Bendheim’s channel glass around to deliver a striking new look with this unique material.
+The innovative channel glass rainscreen creates a highly recognizable facade, while protecting the building and the works of art it houses from the elements.
+The facade features approximately 40,000 sq. ft. of our channel glass.
+Most of the flanges face outward, adding texture to the building.
+There are 2-inch gaps between the channels, and the glass rainscreen sits approximately 6 inches off a layer of waterproof aluminum.
+The resulting varied texture emulates the shimmering surface of the nearby Mississippi River.
+The unique flange-outward design adds visual complexity, while creating a vortex that prevents wind and rain from accessing the metal panels behind the channel glass.
+Thus, the glass cladding forms a durable and dependable protection against wind-driven moisture.
 It has survived multiple hurricanes, including Katrina, Rita, and Ike, without damage.

-The Shaw Center contains an art museum, two theaters, an art studio, and a gallery space.
+Shaw Center for the Arts is the first project to feature our textured 504 Rough Cast channel glass in Louisiana.
+The Center contains an art museum, two theaters, an art studio, and a gallery space.
 It owes its existence to the efforts and generosity of The Arts Block LLC, a joint venture of state and local government, local arts organizations, Louisiana State University, and the private sector.
 Located a block from the Mississippi River, the complex serves as a dramatic addition to the revitalization of downtown Baton Rouge.
-It is the first project to feature Bendheim 504 Rough Cast channel glass in Louisiana.

 Awards & Recognitions